vanruc/todoApp/README.md

 #### Project document
 After you are done with the Staff document, you will be familiar with document definition.
 So creating a `Project document` should be easy game for you.

-Please go ahead and create Project document with below attributes:
+Please go ahead and create the Project document with below attributes:

 | Attribute name     | Data Type - length | Description         |
 |--------------------|--------------------|---------------------|